Preoperative care: Clearance

 Surgical clearance, or preoperative medical clearance, is an evaluation to determine if a patient is healthy enough to undergo a planned surgery.
 The primary objective of this evaluation is to identify any existing medical conditions or risk factors that may lead to complications during or after the surgery.
 This allows healthcare providers to take necessary precautions and optimize the patient's health before the operation.
 The purpose is to lower modifiable risk during and after the surgery along with estimating total risk of undertaking the procedure.
+Most importantly, the goal is to make sure that the person has sufficient circulation to survive the surgery.
+Especially for emergency surgery with suspected internal bleeding or other risk of hypovolemic shock, surgery may be delayed in an effort to increase blood pressure and improve oxygenation through methods such as IV fluids and supplemental oxygen.
+However, giving too much fluid can cause post-operative complications.

+Standardized systems for evaluating pre-operative risks, such as the American College of Surgeons National Surgical Quality Improvement Program (NSQIP), are used for this process.

+The amount of time that can be spent on this process depends heavily upon the circumstances.
+Sometimes surgery must be commenced immediately, or the patient will bleed to death.
+In other cases, more than a day can be spent preparing even for an urgent surgery.
+However, for most situations (e.g., a typical acute appendicitis or intestinal obstruction), no more than a few hours are needed.

 Special populations

 Children

 Among children who are at normal risk of pulmonary aspiration or vomiting during anaesthesia, there is no evidence showing that denying them oral liquids before surgery improves outcomes but there is evidence showing that giving liquids prevents anxiety.

 Recreational substance users

 Sometimes before a surgery a health care provider will recommend some health intervention to modify some risky behavior which is associated with complications from surgery.

 Smoking cessation before surgery is likely to reduce the risk of complications from surgery.

 In circumstances in which a person's doctor advises them to avoid drinking alcohol before and after the surgery, but in which the person seems likely to drink anyway, intense interventions which direct a person to quit using alcohol have been proven to be helpful in reducing complications from surgery.